rleber/bun/doc/object_classes.md

 Bun::File::Descriptor
     Bun::File::Descriptor::Base
-        Bun::File::Descriptor::Converted
+        Bun::File::Descriptor::Unpacked
         Bun::File::Descriptor::Extracted

 Bun::File::Frozen::Descriptor (note that this does not descend from Bun::File::Descriptor)

 Generally, the source files for these classes are found within the lib/bun/file directory, with a source file name that is derived in a common-sense way from the Class name.
-So, for instance, Bun::File::Converted is in lib/bun/file/archived.rb, and Bun::File::Descriptor::Converted is defined in lib/bun/file/archived_descriptor.rb
+So, for instance, Bun::File::Unpacked is in lib/bun/file/archived.rb, and Bun::File::Descriptor::Unpacked is defined in lib/bun/file/archived_descriptor.rb

 _Data Classes_
 These classes define various data types and structures: